axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/business-details-page.rst

 Customization
 -------------
--  If your custom Additional Case details page uses an IFrame, you may want to set some additional Window properties on your page:
+-  If your custom Business Details page uses an IFrame, you may want to set some additional Window properties on your page:

    - window.isHideCaseInfo = true;